LunarWatcher/lunarwatcher.github.io/content/contact.md

 If not otherwise listed here, there's no particular restrictions aside the obvious one: _don't be an asshole_.

-I'm also completely fine with being DMed for pure social reasons.
+I'm also completely fine with being DMed for purely social reasons.
+I don't bite (unless bitten first).